-Multicore madness
+Multicore Madness

 The new issue of American Scientist is now available both on the web and on paper.
 The subtitle of my “Computing Science” column makes the following rash assertion: